miguel-guerrero/embedded_trace/README.md

     $ scripts/gen_log.py -msgs msgs.txt -freq_in_mhz 100.0 -output_style=vcd -hex_log example.log > example.vcd

+Again, note that in the example above a frequency of 100.0 MHz is assumed to convert to clock tick counts to uSecs.
+The Makefile provides TIME_STAMP_RATE_MHZ that can be customized for this purpose.

 Assuming you have `gtkwave` installed in your system, you can open the file as (assuming MacOs)

     $ open example.vcd